Allergen: Insect Stings

 Remove the stinger right away by scraping it with a straight, dull edge, such as a plastic credit card.
 Don't squeeze the stinger with tweezers or your fingers.
 That could force the venom into the body.

-Always carry 2 epinephrine autoinjectors.
+Always carry 2 doses of epinephrine medicine.
 Make sure you and those close to you know how to use them.

 If you have had a bad allergic reaction to a sting in the past, talk with your healthcare provider.
 Ask to see an allergist for testing for venom allergy.
-Also ask to get an epinephrine autoinjector if you don't already have one.
+Also ask to get epinephrine, such as an autoinjector or nasal spray, if you don't already have it.
 Find out if you need allergy shots (immunotherapy) to help prevent bad allergic reactions to stings in the future.
 Venom allergy shots can be lifesaving for people with venom allergy.
 Wear a medical alert bracelet or necklace.